 I became super passionate about knowing the story of my food and how my choices could affect change.
 I went back to my roots, and started making a conscious effort to grow as much of my own food as I could, and if I couldn’t grow it I tried to source it from local farmers - which was challenging as a city dweller.

-I feel like I just know what to do when it comes to growing food, it’s all very natural for me and I was always baffled that people found growing their own food so difficult.
-I had friends always come to me asking me about how to grow a certain thing and I always surprised myself at how much I actually knew.
-It made me realise that growing food really is becoming a lost art, something that is so second nature for me, and I needed to really start inspiring people to get their hands dirty.
+I always had friends always quiz me out about growing certain things, I always surprised myself at how much I actually knew.
+It made me realise that growing food really is becoming a lost art, something that is so second nature for me so I needed to really start inspiring people to get their hands dirty.

 Australian open pollinated, heirloom and non GMO (genetically modified) seeds.